MetaMask/metamask-docs/sdk/get-started/javascript/other-web-frameworks.md

 ---
 sidebar_label: Other web frameworks
 sidebar_position: 3
-description: Set up the SDK in other web frameworks.
+description: Get started with MetaMask SDK using other web frameworks.
 ---

-# Use MetaMask SDK with other web frameworks
+# Get started using other web frameworks

-Import [MetaMask SDK](../../../concepts/sdk/index.md) into your web dapp to enable your users to easily connect to the MetaMask browser extension and MetaMask Mobile.
+Import MetaMask SDK into your web dapp to enable your users to easily connect to the MetaMask browser extension and MetaMask Mobile.
 The SDK for other web frameworks has the [same prerequisites](index.md#prerequisites) as for standard JavaScript.